rosbashlab/HyperTRIBE/docs/source/installation.rst

     #uncompress the annotaion files as needed
     gunzip genes.gtf.gz

-After downloading the genome sequence from UCSC genome browser or from any other appropriate place, create bowtie2 indices for the genome and STAR indices for the transcriptome.
+Download the genome sequence from UCSC genome browser.
+Create bowtie2 indices for the genome and STAR indices for the transcriptome.
 The *genes.gtf* file is used during the creation of STAR indices.
 ::

     #Create bowtie2 indices.